Learn how the partners of Moonglow Jewelry found a friend in Cesar Quintero, The Profit Recipe, and the Entrepreneurial Operating System.

 “For us, the issues were more about making sure we were aligned and had the right people for the growth we were experiencing,” said Plouffe, “We had some people that weren’t a good fit, but were also doing some managerial things that we weren’t working very well.
 We were so focused on growing the business.”

-The partners began reaching out to their network for advice when a friend at a marketing firm called gFour Marketing, which we wrote about last year, urged them to hire Cesar Quintero, creator of The Profit Recipe and a licensed Implementer of the Entrepreneurial Operating System (EOS).
+The partners began reaching out to their network for advice when a friend at a marketing firm called gFour Marketing, which we wrote about last year, urged them to hire The Profit Recipe and Cesar Quintero, an Implementer of the Entrepreneurial Operating System (EOS).

 Putting the right people in the right seats

-By the end of their first meeting with Quintero, Moonglow’s leadership team had laid several blocks of their new foundation by assigning the EOS roles of Visionary and Integrator.
+By the end of their first meeting with Cesar, Moonglow’s leadership team had laid several blocks of their new foundation by assigning the EOS roles of Visionary and Integrator.

 Dudziak, Moonglow’s creative director, was appointed a chief visionary officer, while Callie Grace – an employee that had started in the customer service department and was rising fast was chosen as the Integrator.
 This cleared Plouffe to focus on sales and finance.